mvcdigital/debbies-dogz/src/content/blog/posts/easy-to-make-meaty-muttloaf-and-tiny-balls-training-treats.md

 title: Easy to make Meaty Muttloaf and Tiny Balls (!)
 Training Treats
 date: 2020-04-11T15:14:21.872Z
-summary: So with all the sweet cakes & biscuits I've been baking I thought we'd go for a savoury "doggy dish of the day" - really easy to make - Meaty Muttloaf and Tiny Balls (!)
-Training treats - again store-cupboard ingredients used and substituted cottage cheese or cheddar (not quite as low fat maybe!)
+summary: So with all the sweet cakes & biscuits I've been baking I thought we'd go for a savoury "doggy dish of the day"...
 image: /images/uploads/92997720_2643984689256207_2440423404252168192_o.jpg
 ---
 DebbiesDogz Saturday Morning Kitchen .....